Disability and dyslexia support

 Information for practitioners

-We prefer final Needs Assessment Reports to be emailed to email@example.com.
+Needs Assessment Reports should be emailed to email@example.com.

-If you have any queries please contact us by calling 020 7133 2188 or emailing firstname.lastname@example.org.
+If you have any further queries please contact us by calling 020 7133 2188 or emailing firstname.lastname@example.org.